Deepen your knowledge of events unique to Japan|List of traditional events and annual festivals

 Longevity Celebrations

 Yakuwake is to pray at shrines and temples for the exorcism of bad luck in the "yaku-nen," the age when misfortunes and calamities are said to be more frequent.
-There are three bad years: the main year of bad luck, and the preceding and following years of bad luck.
+There are three bad years: the "Honyaku" year (the main year of bad luck), and the "Maeyaku" and "Goyaku" years preceding and following it.
 The age of the bad luck year differs for men and women.

-Enjoy uniquely Japanese events that take place during the seasons and life's milestones!
+Enjoy uniquely Japanese events held at seasonal and life milestones!